godaddy/compose-color-picker/README.md

 # Library Contribution Information

-### To make a release
+## Code Formatting

+This project uses spotless to enforce code formatting.
+Run `./gradlew spotlessApply` to run formatting before committing.

+### Releases

 1. Update the version number in color-picker/build.gradle.kts
 2. Make a PR into main and get that merged
 3. Run "Deploy to Sonatype" GitHub Action.
 4. Login to Sonatype and "Close" release.
 After a few minutes, click "Release".
 5. Release should then be available for download on maven (might take like 30 min to propagate).